jasna18/ecomvue-app/README.md

 # vue-app
-A simple ecommerce vue-application with laravel backend The app has 4 pages - home about products contact the wend route loads the vue-app with api route the products are given in a  static json format added the router fetch the products to the vue-app with axios api
+A simple ecommerce vue-application with laravel backend The app has 4 pages - home about products contact the web route loads the vue-app with api route the products are given in a  static json format added the router fetch the products to the vue-app with axios api